-Learning curve in machine learning is used to assess how models will perform with varying number of training samples.
-This is achieved by monitoring the training and validation scores (model accuracy) with increasing number of training samples.
-The following represent training (orange dashed line), validation (blue line) and desired model accuracy (black dashed line).
+Learning curve in machine learning is used to assess how models will perform with varying numbers of training samples.
+This is achieved by monitoring the training and validation scores (model accuracy) with an increasing number of training samples.
+The following represent training (orange dashed line), validation (blue line), and desired model accuracy (black dashed line).

 Pay attention to some of the following in the above diagram: